Pro Bono Program

-For more information on pro bono activities, and for information regarding careers in public interest law, please contact Pro Bono Supervisor and Staff Attorney, Gregory Zlotnick.
+For more information on pro bono activities, and for information regarding careers in public interest law, please contact Director of Pro Bono Programs, Gregory Zlotnick.

 Note: The St. Mary’s University School of Law Pro Bono Program does not provide legal representation to the general public.
 The Clinical Program, which accepts a limited number of cases in specific practice areas for qualified individuals, can be contacted by calling 210-431-2596.
 Please be advised that Clinical Program staff conducts an income and asset screening prior to providing information, advice, referral or representation.

 The Veterans Event was developed to address the many legal needs of our veterans.
 Lawyers are available from all areas of practice to answer general questions, prepare documents and provide other legal information services to pre-screened veteran clients.
 The event is held at the Audie L. Murphy Memorial VA Hospital, and law student volunteers shadow the lawyers as they advise veterans on the legal matters presented.
 This event is offered approximately once a month.

 This event focuses on drafting wills and ancillary documents.
 Client attendees have been pre-qualified based on income levels.
 Law student volunteers will either assist with the drafting of the documents or shadow the lawyer as they prepare them.
 The law student volunteers will also serve as the witness to the will’s execution.
 This event is offered once a quarter.